by T H E S E R P E N T

 Its fair to say that within a week all hell had broken loose in the Garden of Eden.
 Adam and Eve stripped the tree clean of fruit in two days flat eating nothing else in the meantime and got royally sick for the first time in their previously unpolluted lives.
 Then they spent about a day clutching their bellies, moaning and bitching.
 Why?!
 Why?! they cried out, the first time I had ever heard them question anything that happened to them.

 Then they wasted a few more days feverishly trying to knit clothes for themselves out of whatever raw materials they could find.
 In the process Adam discovered that watching Eve put on or take off her clumsy raiments was more sexually exciting than seeing her just naked, and so they spent another day running around the hearth cackling like banshees and wrestling each other into wild fits of intercourse.

 I was sick at heart, of course, and kept yelling from my perch in the tree: Stop!
 Stop!
-This is not higher consciousness, this is juvenile delinquency!
+This is not higher consciousness, this is carnal mania!!

 But they would just laugh at me! and once after Eve whispered into his ear, Adam picked up the rock I had killed the monkey with and hurled it at me.
 I barely got out of the way in time to save my diminutive bodily form.
 Adam thought my reaction was hilarious and took to throwing rocks at every creature in the immediate vicinity, with the predictable result that he soon killed an unlucky parrot.
 Picking up the bloodied bird, he crushed its delicate frame in his broad hand and cried out to Eve, Look!